mesosphere/marathon/docs/docs/troubleshooting.md

 ## Error reading authentication secret from file

 When using framework-authentication on the master, be sure to set a secret that has a minimum of eight characters.
 Secrets shorter than that length may not be accepted by Marathon.

+## Using firewalls

+If you have a firewall, you may want to disable dynamic assignment of the port which is used by marathon to talk to Mesos.
+It is possible via `LIBPROCESS_PORT` environment variable.